schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 # Security Hub Findings Manager

-The Security Hub Findings Manager is a framework designed to automatically suppress findings recorded by the AWS Security Hub service based on a pre-defined and configurable suppression list.
+The Security Hub Findings Manager is a framework designed to automatically manage findings recorded by the AWS Security Hub service based on a pre-defined and configurable rules list.
+At the moment only finding suppression is supported.
 This suppression is needed in case some controls or rules are not completely applicable to the resources of a given account.
 For example, you might want to suppress all DynamoDB Autoscaling configuration findings related to the control `DynamoDB.1`, simply because this feature is not applicable for your workload.
-Besides the suppression of findings this module is also able to create Jira tickets for all `NEW` findings with a severity higher than a definable threshold.
+Besides the findings management this module is also able to integrate with Jira and ServiceNow.

-This logic is intended to be executed in the Audit Account which is part of the AWS Control Tower default account posture and therefore receives events from all child accounts in an organization.
+The manager can be deployed in the Audit/Security Account of an AWS reference multi-account setup.
+This account receives events from all child accounts in an organization.
+This way, a comprehensive overview of the organization's security posture can be easily maintained.

 > [!NOTE]
 > This module relies heavily on [awsfindingsmanagerlib](https://pypi.org/project/awsfindingsmanagerlib/).